Vishrutha1909/Vishrutha1909/README.md

 # **Hello👋, I'm Vishrutha Ravi**

-### I’m pursuing Master’s in Computer Science at George Washington University.
+### I’m pursuing Master’s in Computer Science at George Washington University

 ## :envelope_with_arrow: <a name="my-custom-anchor-point">Contact information : </a>